Ed Wachter: Basketball innovation

 With his brother Lew Wachter as well as Jack Inglis, Bill Hardman and Jimmy Williamson, Wachter was instrumental in pioneering offensive strategies such as the bounce pass, screens, 5 man offense and long passing.
 The Wachter brothers introduced the rule that free throws are taken by the player fouled rather than a designated foul shot player.
 While at Harvard, Wachter authored "How to Play Basket Ball" in 1926.
 Wachter also wrote about how the game of basketball could be improved through uniform regulations, rule interpretations and acquiring fundamental skills.
 In 1927 Wachter voiced strong opposition to the existing one bounce dribble rule.
 In 1958, Wachter designed an experimental six game basketball tournament at Union College in Schenectady, New York.
 Four teams from Union College, Hamilton College, Siena College and Rensselaer Polytechnic Institute competed with a rim raised to 10 foot 5 inches and 20 inches from the backboard.
 Wachter noted that the changes to the rim “minimized the inordinate advantage the tall player now enjoys”.

 Life after coaching

 Wachter returned to Troy following coaching at Harvard College.
 Upon his return, he was appointed by the Troy School District as director of physical education.
+Wachter served as City Assessor of Troy, New York from 1912 to 1920.
 By 1936 he had become the Commissioner of Recreation for the city of Troy.
 Wachter retired from his Commissioner duties in 1958 after 22 years of service.
 He was elected to the Basketball Hall of Fame as a player in 1961.